The 4 main working styles — and why they’re all important

 What does a logical working style look like?

-Logical workers love to tackle problems head on.
-Data-minded and driven by results, they rarely shy away from a challenge.
+Logical workers love to tackle problems head-on.
+Data-driven and results-oriented, they rarely shy away from a challenge.
 Because of their linear ways of thinking, they can complete tasks and achieve their goals with unwavering focus.

 Because they’re so eager to get started, logical workers can sometimes forget to communicate what they’re doing to others.
 And if something requires a great deal of preparation, then drivers tend to downplay the importance of planning.